 Check out the beautiful new Fountain site, created by John, Ryan Nelson, Nima Yousefi, and me.
 You’ll recognize much of the content as originating from the SPMD spec.

 I’ll pause here to gush a bit: I am delighted to be working with John.
-That he is a respected, working writer/director, a huge nerd who both blogs and podcasts eloquently, a software designer, a father, and a genuinely nice guy, makes it feel a little less crazy that I’ve attempted do be all those things at once as well.
+That he is a respected, working writer/director, a huge nerd who both blogs and podcasts eloquently, a software designer, a father, and a genuinely nice guy, makes me feel a little less crazy for attempting do be all those things at once as well.

 Your New Screenwriting Software: Anything You Like